blasterbug/glossygloss/README.md

   UNIX system.

 	chmod +x sample_hashtable.bin

+  First give execution permission to the compiled code.

 	./sample_hashtable.bin lorem quod 50

-  The first command giving execution permission to the compiled code.
-  And the second one runs the program.
+  And then, run the program.

   All the words in the first file (lorem) will be maped to the wrd in quod.
   The last argument stands for the words number you want to put in the hashtable.